MShubar/intro-to-markdown-lab/Createhtml.md

 </html>
 ```

-The first line, `javascript<!DOCTYPE html>` indicates to a browser that this will be an HTML file.
+The first line, `<!DOCTYPE html>` indicates to a browser that this will be an HTML file.

 The second line, <html lang="en">, is the root element.
 Like the root of a family tree, this element is the ancestor of every other element.
 All other elements will be descendants of this element. lang="en" indicates that most of the content on this page will be written in English.